Borussia Dortmund II: History

-From Kreisliga to Oberliga (Until 1997)
+From Ambasi to Oberliga (until 1997)

 The second team of Borussia Dortmund initially played at the Kreisliga and was promoted to the Bezirksliga in 1957.
 After a third-place finish in 1957, they were promoted into the Landesliga Westfalen in 1964.
 In 1969, Borussia Dortmund II won the Landesliga Westfalen eight points clear of Teutonia Lippstadt, gaining promotion into the Westfalenliga, the highest amateur league in Westphalia at the time.
 Three years later, the team got relegated into the Landesliga, and even into the Bezirksliga in 1974.

 In 1977, the team gained promotion again into the Landesliga.
 In the 1977–78 season, the team finished fifth, missing out the promotion play-off by just two points.
 The team returned to the Westfalenliga in 1983 and went on to become one of the leading teams in the league.
-In 1987, Borussia Dortmund II finished three points ahead of SV Langedreer 04 and gained promotion into the Oberliga Westfalen.
+In 1987, Borussia Dortmund II finished three points ahead of SV Langendreer 04 and gained promotion into the Oberliga Westfalen.
 The team finished fourth on the table in 1989, 1991 and 1993, before finishing eighth in 1994, missing out promotion into the then newly established Regionalliga West/Südwest.

 Meanwhile, the team reached the final of the 1991 Westphalia Cup, losing 1–6 against Arminia Bielefeld.
 Because of that, the team was eligible for the first and only time for the DFB Cup.
 The team met 1.
 FC Saarbrucken in the first round of the 1991/92 season, with the Saarland club going through at 5–2 in front of 1,800 fans at the Stadion Rote Erde.